dragonvedb/deltalore/content/Gaster Followers.md

 - **63 *(50% chance)* - Gaster Follower #3** has no analogue in UNDERTALE, but looks similar to the Striped Bird from DELTARUNE.
-	- _Why is Striped Bird blocking [[Kris]] from the most interesting parts of the library In both Ch1 and Ch2?_
-		- _And why is Striped Bird's name in the game files 'spr_normalnpc'?_
   Dialogue:
 	- _I understand why [[ASGORE]] waited so long to hire a new Royal Scientist._
 	- _The previous one...
 Dr. Gaster._